-\citet{Contini_2018} discussed the fact that different studies can find different fractions of stellar stripping and merger material in the ICL depending on how a numerical simulation or semi-analytic model defines a point of merger, based on the differing percentages found in \citet{contini2014}, which found that around 80 per cent of the ICL originates in stellar stripping and \citet{Murante2007}, which found that around 75 per cent originates in mergers.
+\citet{Contini_2018} discussed that how different simulations define merger events can affect the fractions of stellar stripping and merger material in the ICL.
+Numerical simulation and semi-analytic models can define the point of merger differently. \citet{contini2014}, found that around 80 per cent of the ICL originates in stellar stripping, while \citet{Murante2007} found that around 75 per cent originates in mergers.
 This difference was found to be based on different definitions of when a merger occurred between the two studies.
 In semi-analytic models like \citet{contini2014}, a merger is defined as the point at which a satellite cannot be distinguished from the central body, while material accreted during the merger process is defined as originating from stellar stripping.
 In contrast numerical simulations such as \citet{Murante2007}, make estimates from merger trees.
 When \citet{contini2014} relaxed their definition of a merger, they found results consistent with \citet{Murante2007}.
 Therefore, caution must be used when quantifying the contributions of stellar stripping and mergers separately between different studies, as both originate from the same source, and differences often stem from variations in merger criteria.